Eye, Robot: Learning to Look to Act with a BC-RL Perception-Action Loop: Experiments

 Foveation also results in significantly improved robustness to objects' distance during visual tracking.
 This phenomenon is best seen in experiment videos; while slowly moving the stuffed bear away from the eyeball, the uniform resolution model quickly loses track after about 2 meters as the bear vanishes from input tokens, whereas the foveated model can maintain tracking much farther (around $5\times$) because its pyramidal representation maintains tokens visually recognizable as the bear.

 \textbf{Active Visual Pretraining}: We ablate AVP on the towel task, and find that long-range visual search can emerge \textit{purely} from task driven BC-RL.
 We note, however, that grasping performance suffers compared to the model with AVP, which we attribute partially to poorly initialized network weights and partially to poor training data distribution early in BC-RL training, as the eye fails to fixate correctly at initialization.
+Convergence speed of BC-RL is also aided by AVP as it initializes gaze looking towards task relevant objects.